Summer heatwave bleaches 91% of Great Barrier Reef: report

 Next month, the United Nations’ World Heritage Committee will decide whether to list the reef as “in danger”.

-When the UN previously threatened to downgrade the reef’s World Heritage listing in 2015, Australia created a “Reef 2050” plan and poured billions of dollars into protection.
+Australia was able to avoid a threatened UN downgrade of the reef’s World Heritage status in 2015 by creating a “Reef 2050” plan and pouring billions of dollars into protection.